ahjustsea/BuyTheDip/README.md

 ## about z-scores
 Z-scores for each cryptocurrencies are calculated from trading volume-adjusted 14 day moving averages and standard deviations.

 1. Z-score > +2 means that the current price is significantly HIGHER than what's expected from the last 14 days.
 In this case, you may consider selling some coins to take some profits.
-If you're looking to buy, you are paying a premium.
+If you're looking to buy at z-score > 2, you will be paying a premium.
 2. Z-score < -2 means that the current price is significantly LOWER than what's expected from the last 14 days.
 In this case, you may consider buying more coins as it is a good time to buy, and prices may go back to norm.
 3. Z-score between +2 and -2 means that the current price is very similar to the average price of last 14 days.
 In other words, the price is fair.